Rubén G. Rumbaut

 Rubén G. Rumbaut is a prominent Cuban-American sociologist and a leading expert on immigration and refugee resettlement in the United States.
 He is Distinguished Professor of Sociology at the University of California, Irvine.

-Education and Employment
+Education and employment

 Since 2002, Rumbaut has served as on the sociology faculty at the University of California, Irvine.
 In 2015, he was awarded the title Distinguished Professor of Sociology.
 He is also formally affiliated with the departments of Education; Criminology, Law and Society; and Chicano-Latino Studies.
-Previously, he held professor roles at the University of California, San Diego; San Diego State University; and Michigan State University.
-Dr. Rumbaut earned a B.A. in sociology-anthropology from Washington University in St. Louis and an M.A. in sociology from San Diego State University.
+Previously, he held professor roles at the University of California, San Diego, San Diego State University, and Michigan State University.
+Rumbaut earned a B.A. in sociology-anthropology from Washington University in St. Louis and an M.A. in sociology from San Diego State University.
 He received a Ph.D. in sociology from Brandeis University in 1978.
-He was a visiting scholar at the Russell Sage Foundation in New York City in 1997-98 and a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford in 2000-01.
+He was a visiting scholar at the Russell Sage Foundation in New York City in 1997-98 and a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford in 2000–01.